-Since 2012, the International Finance Cooperation (IFC), the private sector of the World Bank, had been working with a range of bank and mobile network operator (MNO) providers in Tanzania to enable mobile payment interoperability – in other words, the ability for a consumer using one provider’s system to make a payment transaction to a consumer on another one.
+Since 2012, the International Finance Cooperation (IFC), the private sector of the World Bank, has been working with a range of bank and mobile network operator (MNO) providers in Tanzania to enable mobile payment interoperability – in other words, the ability for a consumer using one provider’s system to make a payment transaction to a consumer on a different system.
 The IFC was critical in developing the technical requirements, such as transaction processing and interparty rules, for Person-to-Person mobile money transactions that led to the country’s MNOs interoperating, and it now aimed to play a similar role in enabling interoperability among the MNOs for merchant payments through mobile money.

 The IFC wanted to obtain insights from customers and merchants to help inform the technical details (e.g., the type of Point-of-Sale device and the pricing charged to the end-user) to design merchant payment interoperability).
 The IFC selected Digital Disruptions to conduct quantitative surveys and qualitative focus groups and subsequently analyze the results.
-It also requested the firm to interview the mobile money teams of the MNOs: currently, each MNO provider had each launched its own merchant payment product, though the adoption and usage was far below what they had anticipated.
+It also requested the firm to interview the mobile money teams of the MNOs; at the time each MNO provider had launched its own merchant payment product, though the adoption and usage was far below what they had anticipated.

 Digital Disruptions’ Solution